On behalf of myself and the crew of the Catalyst and Westward, I would like to welcome you!

 - Purchased along with business by Hugh Reilly who leased the Westward to Pacific Catalyst Expeditions, LLC.

-- 2005 March Purchased along with business, Pacific Catalyst Expeditions, LLC, from Hugh Reilly by Bill and Shannon Bailey, who in June continued the charter business, as Pacific Catalyst II, Inc. Purchased only the Catalyst.
+- 2005 March Purchased along with business, Pacific Catalyst Expeditions, LLC, from Hugh Reilly by Bill Bailey, who in June continued the charter business, as Pacific Catalyst II, Inc. Purchased only the Catalyst.
 The Westward remained in the ownership of Hugh Reilly, who remodeled the Westward galley and rebuilt her hull and took her on a round the Pacific cruise for several years.
 Meanwhile, the Catalyst had Cabin 3 remodeled making the two single bunks into a double bunk.
 Redecorated.
 New dishes, etc., pictures.
 Salon and galley tables refinished.

 - Fall 2005 through Spring 2006, major remodel of pilot house and top deck.
 Exposed and expanded skylights.
 Extended pilot house to build new Cabin 6 with own head and shower.
 Cabin not finished that season but used by Captain.
 Tarped all winter while working on the boat.
 Top deck was completely redone.
 Took out door in salon and replaced with window, using door for Cabin 6.
 Added new freezer and refrigerator on forward deck over old cargo hold.
 New refrigerator in galley.
 Repainted galley and areas of salon.
 New metal railings built around pilot house and for stairs.